Key takeaways

 Real-name tickets · English checkout Foreign Visa / Mastercard Payment stays on Trip.com

-The other reason to come is the natural Dujiangyan pairing.
+The other reason to come is the pairing.
 The irrigation system is one of the oldest still-functioning waterworks on Earth (256 BCE, Qin dynasty) and Mt Qingcheng nearby is one of the four sacred Daoist mountains.
-Two days in the area covers panda volunteer day one, irrigation system + Mt Qingcheng day two — three world-class attractions.
+Two days in the area covers Panda Valley plus the irrigation system on day one and Mt Qingcheng on day two — three world-class sites in one county. ⚠️ Both scenic areas require an advance timed reservation year-round, which is a separate booking from Panda Valley’s: see the Dujiangyan day-trip guide for that procedure.

 Practical: getting there, hours, costs